Stich

 In terms of his own

-playing, Stich's most prominent influence is undoubtably Jack DeJohnette
+playing, Stich’s most prominent influence is undoubtedly Jack DeJohnette.

-is a dramatic drummer in the tradition of Jack Dejohnette.
-His atmospheric
+drummer in the tradition of Jack DeJohnette.
+His atmospheric minimalism

-minimalism is showcased in "Self Sacrifice," a dramatic drum solo, while
+is showcased in “Self Sacrifice,” a dramatic drum solo, while his delicate

-his delicate touch animates two solo piano performances ("Catharsis"/"Looking
+touch animates two solo piano performances (“Catharsis”/”Looking Glass”)

 His playing is also